Nitrolaunch/nitrolaunch/docs/docs/plugins/development/hooks.md

 ## How Hooks are Run

-Most of the time when MCVM calls a hook, it will check every plugin that supports that hook, and call the hook on each one to create a final list of results.
+Most of the time when Nitrolaunch calls a hook, it will check every plugin that supports that hook, and call the hook on each one to create a final list of results.
 Handlers are not exclusive; multiple plugins can subscribe to the same hook.
 However, some hooks are only called on specific plugins.
 For example, the `on_load` hook is only called on a specific plugin once it is loaded.

 ## List of Hooks